casonatti/blockchain_protection/README.md

 ## Performance Comparison

-In comparative evaluations, **solution** has proven to outperform *inotify*, a Linux kernel subsystem designed for monitoring changes in the filesystem.
+In comparative evaluations, **Scylla** has proven to outperform *inotify*, a Linux kernel subsystem designed for monitoring changes in the filesystem.
 Unlike *inotify*, **Scylla** goes beyond mere monitoring, actively preventing unauthorized file access and providing a more robust security solution for BC wallet-related files.

 ## Getting Started